 — vocemom (@MMstrikesback) April 13, 2014

-In some versions, the rumor was that a Holocaust survivor penned the words during the events of World War II -- even though The Wizard of Oz debuted before the start of the war, and Harburg was not a Holocaust survivor.
+In some versions of the rumor, a Holocaust survivor wrote the words during the events of World War II -- even though The Wizard of Oz debuted before the start of the war, and Harburg was not a Holocaust survivor.
 (He spent the 1940s writing music in Hollywood.)

 @jillaustein The writer of Over The Rainbow is a Holocaust Survivor.
 The imagery in OtR is his dreams while he was suffering through WWII.